holdensmagicalunicorn/splunk-sdk-python/docs/NOTES.md

 ## splunk/data.py
 * Investigate use of ElementTree.iterparse, et al
-* Unify with response handlers in api.py
 * Nametable
 * Schema "rules"

 ## splunk/api.py
 * Splunk search state machine

+# QUESTIONS
+* How to read the current priority of a given job?

 # FEEDBACK
-* Somewhat unusual convention used for creating resources (eg: _new)
+* No way to delete an index: DELETE /services/data/indexes/{name} => 404
+* No way to get a listing of all inputs, or all inputs/index
+* POST /services/authentication/capabilities name=<name> => 404 (verify)
+    Is there really no way to dynamically create/delete capabilities?

+# BUGS
 * /services/search/parser response does not use namespaces
-* How to read the current priority of a given job?
-* /user/admin/users vs. /user/authentication/users
-* DELETE /services/data/indexes/<index-name> => 404
-* How do I get a list of inputs by index? (instead of pivoted by input kind)
 * DELETE /services/apps/local/{name} => 500 if app 'name' does not exist
-* POST /services/authentication/capabilities name=<name> => 404 (verify)
+* POST /services/configs/inputs name=foo => 500 (Internal Server Error)
+# DELETE /services/configs/inputs/SSL => 500 (Internal Server Error)